The Value of Pain

 How Relaxation Heals the Body and Mind

 At Acupractic Natural Healing Center, Dr. Oskardmay frequently advises patients to relax while receiving treatment.
 Relaxation benefits the healing response in many ways and is central to the goals of some treatments at our office.
 People have questions about the topic of relaxation that we discuss in this blog post.
+Read more to learn how relaxation heals the body and mind.

 According to Webster’s Dictionary, relaxation means to ‘meditate or focus on calmness.
 ‘In a world filled with anxiety, rushing about, and stress, the experience of peace can bring needed change.
 The act of relaxation allows individuals to let go of stress which is crucial because the stress response is harmful.
 Realizing the benefits of letting go of focus is the first step in undertaking the steps necessary to relax.